ropensci/MODISTools/README.md

 # MODISTools

+MODISTools is an R package for retrieving and using MODIS data subsets using ORNL DAAC web service (SOAP) for subsetting from Oak Ridge National Laboratory (ORNL).

 Programmatic interface to the [‘MODIS Land Products Subsets’ web services](https://modis.ornl.gov/data/modis_webservice.html).
-Allows for easy downloads of ‘MODIS’ time series directly to your R workspace or your computer.
+Allows for easy downloads of [‘MODIS’](http://modis.gsfc.nasa.gov/) time series directly to your R workspace or your computer.
+When using the package please cite the manuscript as referenced below.

 ## Installation